-Mental Health Awareness week 2020 has the theme of kindness, it’s power and potential.
-The annual event is seen as especially poignant this year, when protecting our own wellbeing and the wellbeing of others is so important in helping us to deal with the psychological and social impacts of the crisis.
+Mental Health Awareness week 2020 had the theme of kindness, it’s power and potential.
+The annual event was seen as especially poignant, when protecting our own wellbeing and the wellbeing of others is so important in helping us to deal with the psychological and social impacts of the crisis.
 The theme of kindness also resonates with how people have responded, we have seen kindness within organisations and in communities which have been far reaching.

 Protect your wellbeing

 How can we protect our own wellbeing and that of others?
 Thankfully, we’ve come a long way in reducing the stigma around opening up and talking about emotional difficulties.
 This is a valuable first step and many organisations now have trained Mental Health First Aiders or members of HR who can offer help and support.
 CILEx Regulation are fully committed to providing a supportive and safe working environment and our own Mental Health First Aiders can provide staff with support and reassurance, including signposting other types of support available.

 The Mental Health Foundation has a resource hub How to look after your mental health during the Coronavirus outbreak.
 This includes important information on areas such as:

 • Advice for working from home